bergesinstitute/graf-method/book-5-unit-5.md

 ## Un tiempo verbal

-El condicional, que en inglés se forma con *I would,* es en español un tiempo verbal.
+El condicional, que en inglés se forma con *would,* es en español un tiempo verbal.
 Igual que en el futuro, el sufijo de conjugación se pone después del infinitivo del verbo.

-💂 The conditional, which in English is formed with *I would,* is a verb tense in Spanish.
+💂 The conditional, which in English is formed with *would,* is a verb tense in Spanish.
 As in the future, the conjugation suffix is placed after the infinitive form of the verb.

 ## Conjugación de verbos regulares (conjugation of regular verbs)